 Take the 1970s gay porn industry, cross it with a slasher film.
 Then mix in a crime mystery, and the end result is the truly unique Knife and Heart.
 This is a film that really shouldn’t work, but does.
 Creating a really enjoyable, deliciously dark and humorous tale that feels completely unique.

 Set in Paris during the height of the late 70s low budget gay porn industry.
 Porn auteur Anne (Vanessa Paradis) is a matriarchal creative who persuades amateur men from everyday locations such as building sites to perform in her films.
 Anne offers the men solid income for films that incorporate gay sex into overblown, tongue in cheek stories that are primarily shown in xxx cinemas.

 When her stars begin to suffer horrific deaths, Anne (Paradis) is led on journey of discovery as the police’s inability and unwillingness to catch the killer leads her to take matters into her own hands.

-This is not a film designed to offer jumps or tension, instead delivering striking visual imagery, humour and classically styled horror deaths with deliciously dark queer twists.
-Gonzalez plays with light and darkness alongside bold reds and blues in his cinematography, mixing striking visuals with immaculate sound design (M83) to draw the audience into a world that often feels like something from fantasy and folklore.
-There are moments when Knife and Heart feels like a hyper stylised Hammer Horror, and others where it plays to the early days of the slasher film; a true homage to a multi layered genre of horror filmmaking.
+This is not a film designed to offer jumps or tension.
+Instead delivering striking visual imagery, humour and classically styled horror deaths with deliciously dark queer twists.
+Gonzalez plays with light and darkness alongside bold reds and blues in his cinematography.
+Mixing striking visuals with immaculate sound design from (M83.
+In turn drawing the audience into a world that often feels like something from fantasy and folklore.
+There are moments when Knife and Heart feels like a hyper stylised Hammer Horror.
+And others where it plays to the early days of the slasher film; a true homage to a multi layered genre of horror filmmaking.

 Knife and Heart is a truly unique, beautifully structured and gloriously queer mash up of genres and themes.
 With cutting humour, engaging performances and a killer design, this is a darkly delicious piece of fantasy/horror that wears its queer colours with pride.